altwalker/altwalker/docs/tests-structure.md

 ## Fixtures

-Altwalker implements four test fixtures inspired by JUnit and the python unittest
+AltWalker implements four test fixtures inspired by JUnit and the python unittest
 module:

 * `setUpRun`